Aeternitaas/b2bandcamp/README.md

 character renders differently (or not at all) across platforms and is announced unpredictably by screen readers.
-Icons are inline SVG from [Feather](https://feathericons.com) (MIT), copied into `src/components/Icon.tsx` rather than fetched — the CSP forbids external assets and the PWA must render offline.
+Icons are inline SVG from [Feather](https://feathericons.com) (MIT), copied into `src/components/Icon.tsx` rather than fetched; the CSP forbids external assets and the PWA must render offline.

 ---